dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 @disable_migration_lock true
 ```

-Batching and throttling data migrations still has several challenges:
+Batching data migrations still has several challenges:

 * `LIMIT/OFFSET` is an expensive query for large tables, so we must find
   another way to paginate.

-* Sine we cannot use a database transactions, this also implies we cannot
+* Since we cannot use a database transactions, this also implies we cannot
   leverage cursors since they require a transaction.
 * This leaves us with keyset pagination

 For querying and updating the data, there are two options for "snapshotting"